akeneo/pim-helpcenter/README.md

 The help center website is then available on `http://localhost:8000/pim/v3/`.
 Files located in the content and src directories are watched for changes, so when developing or writing new articles you do not need to launch any other task.

-## Deployment of the v3 version
+## Deployment of the v4 version

 ### With Circle CI (recommended)

-The master branch is the `v3` version for now.
-Once you merge a PR into the `master` branch, it is automatically deployed on the staging server.
+Once you merge a PR into the `v4` branch, it is automatically deployed on the staging server.
 In order to deploy it in production, please follow these steps:

 - Check the staging environment if everything is ok to be deployed in production
-- Open [the list of merged PR in master branch](https://circleci.com/gh/akeneo/workflows/pim-helpcenter/tree/master) in Circle CI.
+- Open [the list of merged PR in v4 branch](https://circleci.com/gh/akeneo/workflows/pim-helpcenter/tree/v4) in Circle CI.
 You have to be connected with your Github account.
 - Click on the first row which should be "On hold"

 ![List of merged PR in master](.circleci/list_workflows.jpg)